 With just over two months before the exhibition takes place you want to get into the nitty-gritty of your show.
-Plan any games, competitions or activities that you want to run on your stand. .
-It’s a good idea to let your contractors know about this because they might be able to do something cool with the design.
+Plan any games, competitions or activities that you want to run on your stand.
+It’s a good idea to let your contractors know about this because they might be able to do something special with the design.

 Exhibiting isn’t just about generating leads and meeting new prospects.
 You can use industry events to meet your customers and strengthen relationships.
 Throughout the exhibition planning process you should be reaching out to your customers and letting them know you’ll be there – that’s where pre-show marketing comes in.
 But you can also use the opportunity to schedule meetings with important clients.